 In part, high profile ‘Actual Play’ D&D campaigns like Critical Role, Children of Earte, or Legends of the Multiverse are the reason for this.
 These tend to thrust the roleplaying, acting aspects of Dungeons and Dragons into the spotlight – primarily because that’s the best way to make the game entertaining for viewers.
 Since this is the main way people get to actually see or hear D&D being played, it’s only natural that this version of roleplaying is one that’s taken root.

 But the most successful Actual Play campaigns usually feature comedians, professional actors, or voice actors.
 Their players excel at putting on accents, depicting mannerisms, coming up with catchphrases – in other words, portraying an entirely different person, body and soul.
 This is a very particular skill set, and it’s one that a ton of people just don’t have.

 It’s also the case that while the players in Actual Play campaigns are having fun playing D&D, they’re also – to a greater or lesser extent – putting on a show.
 The kind of roleplaying that takes place in these games doesn’t represent the average D&D game, because the average D&D game is not watchable.
-To briefly test this hypothesis, try and explain your last session to a non tabletop gaming friend or family member, and see how quickly their eyes glaze over.
+To briefly test this hypothesis, try and explain your last session to a non tabletop RPG-initiated friend or family member, and see how quickly their eyes glaze over.